commonsense/metanl/README.md

 Multilingual natural language tools, wrapping NLTK and other systems.

 `metanl` contains wrappers for a few different NLP tools that are used for various purposes in various languages.
+It works in Python 2.7 or Python >= 3.3.

 It does *not* provide a single abstraction that works in every language.
 That's hard and nobody agrees on how to do it.
 These tools have different purposes